react-toolbox/react-toolbox/components/font_icon/readme.md

 # Font Icon

 The font icon component is used to represent an icon from the [Google Material Design](https://www.google.com/design/icons/) icon font.
-React Toolbox automatically includes the font for you so you just need to specify the name of the icon.
-The font icon is displayed with the current color so it can be inherited from the parent component.
+React Toolbox does **not** provide the font icon for you.
+You'd need to get the icons using whatever method you want.
+We recommend to import the font and the associated CSS from Google Fonts as is specified [here](http://google.github.io/material-design-icons/#getting-icons).

 <!-- example -->
 ```jsx